 Kocourek said they have received offers to purchase El Faro, but not the $225,000 they hope to sell the business for.

-The Mission District is the recipient of seven of this yearโs Community Challenge Grants, a yearly program that funds community-led neighborhood improvement projects.
+The Mission District is the recipient of seven of this yearโs Community Challenge Grants, a yearly program that funds community-led neighborhood-improvement projects.

-This year the city funded 25 proposals, a $3.3 million in total investment.
+This year, the city funded 25 proposals, a $3.3 million total investment.
 The Mission grants will receive $938,803.

 โIt’s a great feeling.
 The grant was a competitive grant and I know that there were a lot of people who had applied.
 When we got the news that we were accepted, there was a cause for celebration,โ said Leah Johnson, the grants and special projects coordinator at Friendship House.
 Johnson envisions trainees bringing knowledge from the job training back to their reservations, or going into environmental fields like landscaping or hydrology.